ksassnowski/venture-docs/docs/usage/preparing-your-jobs.md

 This interface defines quite a few methods that Venture uses internally to configure your jobs.
 If you are interested in the specifics, you can check out the interface [on GitHub](https://github.com/ksassnowski/venture/tree/master/src/WorkflowStepInterface.php).

-Luckily for us, Venture also comes with a handy `WorkflowStep` trait which automatically implements this interface for you.
+Luckily, Venture also comes with a handy `WorkflowStep` trait which automatically implements this interface for you.

 ```php{5,10}
 <?php